SagarPatnala27/DESIGN-OF-2-1-MULTIPLEXER-USING-CMOS-LOGIC-IN-28NM/README.md

-# DESIGN OF 2:1 MULTIPLEXER USING CMOSLOGIC in 28nm
+# DESIGN OF 2:1 MULTIPLEXER USING CMOS LOGIC in 28nm
 This repository presents the design of 2:1 mulitiplexer implemented using Synopsis Custom compiler on 28nm CMOS Technology
 ## Table of Contents
 1. [Abstract](#abstract)